ckeditor/ckeditor5/docs/installation/index.md

 		},

 		'quiz-resolution-onlineBuilder': {
-			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder Online Builder}.
+			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start#creating-custom-builds-with-online-builder online builder}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-fromSource': {
-			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start#building-the-editor-from-the-source Building CKEditor 5 from source} guide.
+			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start#building-the-editor-from-source building CKEditor 5 from source}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},